MIGG-NTU/academic/TMP/xiaoyanli/_index.md

 ---
 # Display name
-title: Jiayuan Yao
+title: Xiaoyan Li

 # Username (this should match the folder name)
 authors:
-- core-man
+- xiaoyanli

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Research Fellow at Nanyang Technological University
+role: Master student at Nanyang Technological University

 # Organizations/Affiliations
 organizations: